Stellify-Software-Ltd/.github/profile/README.md

 }
 ```

-Here's how we would store a file:
+We don't treat code as nested based on the fact that code statements can be viewed as being nested in text editors.
+We take the same view of a statement as a compiler would, i.e. we store tokens against a line of code, sequentially.
+Those lines are in turn referenced by a method or a file.
+Here's how we would store a PHP file:

 ```
 {
     name: "SocialiteController",
     id: "d441b1e9-28b5-4144-8566-8b924394285a",
-    type: "controller",
+    type: "php84",
     extends: "71067e7b-7a61-43d0-97c5-1cb51c3ea262",
     methods: [
         "3e3ae425-4471-400e-ad36-dfeff487a85b"